 Visit our Counseling & Psychiatry page to learn more about our counseling services and how to set up an appointment.

-Our “Alcohol and Other Drug Education Group” is a four-session counseling group led by a member of our Counseling and Psychological Services (CAPS) staff.
+Our “Alcohol and Other Drug Education Group” is a four-session counseling group led by our Counseling and Psychological Services (CAPS) staff.
+It is for students who are referred by the Office of the Judicial Administrator for an alcohol- or drug-related incident.

 Participating in this group provides the opportunity to discuss the potential effects of alcohol and other drug use on academics, relationships, health, and future plans.
 Group leaders emphasize a harm-reduction approach, promoting responsible and educated decision-making.